klum-dsl/klum-ast/README.md

   Alternatively, the new `withTemplate(s)` mechanism can be used (see [Template Mechanism])

 # ConfigDSL Transformation for Groovy
-Groovy AST Tranformation to allow easy, convenient and typesafe dsl configuration objects.
+Groovy AST Transformation to allow easy, convenient and typesafe dsl configuration objects.
 There are two main objectives for this project:

 - be as terse as possible while still being readable and using almost no boilerplate code